Charles-Delannoy/rails-templates/README.md

 ## Minimal

-Get a minimal rails app ready to be deployed on Heroku with Simple form and debugging gems.
+Get a minimal rails app ready to be deployed on Heroku with Simple form, debugging gems and Rspec as the default test gem.

 ```bash
 rails new \